Redefine Your Future in Public Health

 Tuition and Financial Aid

-Ohio ResidentsOut of State
+Ohio ResidentOut of State

 Per Credit Hour$559$569

-Approximate Program Cost$49,200 full-time*$50,200-$50,700 full-time
+Approximate Program Cost$49,200 full-time*$50,200 – $50,700 full-time†

 *The flat-rate semester fee of $6,152.20 applies to full-time Ohio resident undergraduate students taking between 12-18 credit hours per semester.
-This program is calculated at eight semesters.
+This program is calculated for eight semesters.
 For part-time semesters: The $559 per-credit-hour tuition rate applies to part-time Ohio resident undergraduate students taking fewer than 12 credit hours per semester.

 An additional distance learning fee for all students enrolled in a distance learning course is $15 per credit hour.
 Program tuition and costs are estimated and subject to change.
 For comprehensive tuition information, please refer to the tuition rates posted on the Bursar’s website.